-How to obtain name suppression in criminal cases
+How to obtain name suppression in NZ criminal cases

-If you have been charged with a criminal offence and are awaiting trial or sentencing, you may apply to the court for an order suppressing publication of your name.
+If you have been charged with a criminal offence in New Zealand and are awaiting trial or sentencing, you may apply to the court for an order suppressing publication of your name.

 When may a suppression order be granted?